ortegaVictorBe/readable-code-php-form/README.md

-# PHP - Order Form - BeCode
+# PHP - Readable Code

 ## Brief :clipboard:

-We are working in basic forms and its validation, the order form is built, we will learn a simple validation way.
+We have a messed code, it is hard to mantein and understand.

 ---